Product

 Only 58% of businesses understand the true value of project management, and 93% of companies use standardized project management strategies.

 Project intake is one of the first steps in any project, and it starts with a professional project intake form.
 If you're not sure what a project intake form is and how to use it to get more work requests, stay tuned.
-In this guide, you'll learn about the importance of project intake forms and how to use them.
+Here at Indy, we aim to make freelancing simple.
+In this guide, you'll learn about the importance of project intake forms and how to create one for your next project.
+Let's get started.

 What Is a Project Intake Form?